philipphennig/probabilistic-numerics.org/meetings/MCMSki2016.md

 ### Schedule

-The workshop will be held on Friday, 11 December; the room will be the Activityraum.
+The workshop will be held on Thursday, 7th January 2016; the room will be the Activityraum.

 * 09:40-10:10: [Simo Särkkä](http://users.aalto.fi/~ssarkka)
 * 10:10-10:40: [François-Xavier Briol](http://www2.warwick.ac.uk/fac/sci/statistics/staff/research_students/briol/)